Revaz Gotsiridze: Managerial career

 In 2015, Gotsiridze started his managerial activities.
 During a two-year stint at Telavi he led the club to promotion to the top tier in 2019.
 Later he won Liga 2 with Shukura, but had to leave the club after some disagreements arose with the management.

 In May 2023, Gotsiridze was appointed at relegation-threatened second division side Locomotive, who were sitting bottom of the table with six points after 11 games.
 The club stayed up in the league after a convincing play-off victory over Rustavi.
 Gotsiridze left the team in December 2024 as they finished in fourth place.

 In June 2025, Gotsiridze took charge of Erovnuli Liga 2 club Gonio where he worked until 1 October 2025.
+Seven months later, he rejoined the team in the 3rd division.

+On 1 September 2026, Liga 2 side Kolkheti 1913 unveiled Gotsiridze as their new head coach.

 Personal life

 Revaz Gotsiridze has three children.
 He is the father of footballer Davit Gotsiridze and son-in-law of Soviet-era Dinamo Tbilisi star Ramaz Shengelia.